In the business of Self Catering Tourism for more than 30 years.

 The farm at Penmore runs a flock of around 100 North Country Cheviot sheep, with an Agri-Environment plan in place which ensures a suitable habitat for invertebrates primarily aimed at marsh fritillary, narrow bordered bee hawk moth, transparent burnet moth, slender scotch burnet moth, brown hare and skylark.

+Mid April and everything goes crazy for a few weeks.
 A welcome assistant at lambing time.

 A busy time of year, feeding an orphan lamb.
 Visitors get roped in too.